How to Attract Hummingbirds: 10 Expert Tips

 Hummingbirds are some of the most fascinating and flashy fliers you’ll ever see.
 Yet they’re also some of the most misunderstood.
-If you want to attract them and keep them coming around (and don’t we all?) you might not be sure how to get started.
+If you want to know how attract hummingbirds and keep them coming around (and don’t we all?) you might not be sure how to get started.
 After all, a lot of information is out there, and it’s a little overwhelming trying to decide what to believe or try.
 To provide a little insight into these tiny feathered gems, we thought we would get inside their heads a bit and think the way they do.
 Of course, we can’t really think like hummingbirds.
 But we have studied their behavior enough over the years to make some good guesses about what they’re thinking.
 Fortunately, it’s easy to draw these flying gems to your garden with fuel-providing feeders and native plants.
 Here’s the best ways to attract hummingbirds.

 In North America, the flowers best adapted for hummingbird pollination are bright red blooms with a tubular shape.
 Hummingbirds instinctively watch for red things and investigate them.
 (We’ve seen them making detours to check out the taillights of parked cars, and even someone’s sunburned nose!)
 There’s no question that planting red flowers will attract hummingbirds.
 Provide plenty of native nectar plants that will supply shelter and help attract the small insects hummingbirds rely on for protein.
 Tube-shaped red and orange flowers, like honeysuckle or trumpet creeper, are common hummer favorites.
 Visit your local native plant nursery and ask for suggestions for your area.

 Anusha Shankar, a postdoctoral fellow conducting research at the Cornell Lab of Ornithology, explains why these magnificent birds are always on the hunt.
 She says, “Hummingbirds need to eat constantly because they use up energy very quickly.
 If we had their metabolic rate, we’d need to eat 300 hamburgers a day to survive!”
 Nectar feeders are a popular choice for attracting these fliers.
 Some companies sell hummingbird nectar, but you can easily make your own.
 Measure out 1 part white sugar to 4 parts water and mix thoroughly.
 If you boil the mixture to remove impurities, it may keep longer before it starts to spoil.
 And don’t mix in any honey, red dye or other additives when feeding hummingbirds.
-Simple sugar and water work just fine.
+Simple sugar and water work just fine to attract hummingbirds.

 Once you know how to attract hummingbirds, you need to be a responsible hummingbird admirer.
 Sugar water that has started to grow moldy can be dangerous to birds.
 If you’re going to put out feeders, it’s essential that you keep them clean and replace the mixture regularly—at least once every three or four days, more often in hot weather.
 If the mixture starts to look cloudy, clean the feeder and replace the nectar immediately.
 Saucer-shaped feeders with multiple ports are easy to clean, making them a favorite style.

 Put feeders out a few weeks before hummingbirds are expected in spring, and leave them up until the birds head south again in the fall.
 In areas where hummers are year-round residents, you can feed them throughout the seasons.
 Hummingbirds are always looking around for food sources, and they’re good at finding them, but you’ll have more luck attracting hummingbirds if you put feeders in a place where it’s easy to spot.
-Use a feeder with some bright red on it, and position it where it can be seen by birds flying past at a distance.
+Use a hummingbird feeder with some bright red on it, and position it where it can be seen by birds flying past at a distance.
 Don’t be tempted to add red coloring to your nectar, though.
 Anusha notes that it’s potentially toxic to hummingbirds and unnecessary.
 Done all this but still not attracting any hummingbirds?
 You might be making one of these hummingbird feeder mistakes.

 If the hummingbirds returning in spring seem to remember where you had flowers or feeders in previous years, they probably do.
 As tiny creatures that rely on specialized food sources in a big, big world, they have to be good at finding their way back to the best spots.
 They have a highly developed sense of what scientists call spatial memory.
 This is a good reason to work extra hard at attracting hummingbirds.
 Once you get them established, they’ll be back for more.